-Ensure that the tyres on your car are fitted correctly and they are inflated to the right pressure.
+Ensure that the tyres on your car are fitted correctly and are inflated to the right pressure.
 You can use a pressure gauge for tyres when they are cold to ensure the pressure is matching up to what is provided in the handbook for your vehicle.

 Tread on your tyres should have a minimum measurement of 1.6mm over the central ¾ of each tyre.
 Check for any damages to your tyres that may cause them to be unsafe, like cuts, bulges, stones, etc. If you are stopped using worn or faulty tyres you could face a fine of as much as £2500, points placed on your license or even driving disqualification.

 Excessive or uneven tyre wear might mean there are faults with the steering, tyres, brakes, suspension, wheel balance or wheel alignment.
-It is also important to use tyres which are adapted specifically for different types of weather conditions:
+It is also important to use tyres that are adapted specifically for different types of weather conditions:

-– Winter tyres are regarded as more efficient than the summer tyre when it comes to grip and braking when the temperature drops below 7°C. You will need to change the tyres when the temperature rises above this.
+– Winter tyres are regarded as more efficient than summer tyre when it comes to grip and braking when the temperature drops below 7°C. You will need to change the tyres when the temperature rises above this.

 – The all-season tyres fall between the summer and winter tyre and are designed to operate in summer and low temperatures.